Cake Smash & Bath Splash Photographer Brisbane & Redlands

 What should we bring?

 - The outfit you would like your baby to wear.
-Most parents provide an outfit but the studio does own some simple rompers for girls in neutral creams and whites, and a few nappy cover with suspender options for boys.
+Some parents provide an outfit but the studio does own some simple rompers for girls in neutral creams and whites, and a few nappy cover options for boys.

 - A towel for the bath portion of the shoot.
 White is best.